The Amazing Spider-Man (film): Plot

-While playing hide and seek, Peter Parker finds his father's home office burglarized.
-Richard and Mary Parker, Peter's parents gather hidden documents, take Peter to the home of his Aunt May and Uncle Ben, and leave.
+After discovering that his home office has been burglarized, scientist Richard Parker and his wife Mary flee to an unknown destination, leaving their young son Peter in the care of his Aunt May and Uncle Ben.

-Years later, a teenage Peter attends Midtown Science High School; he is intelligent, but socially awkward and often bullied.
+Years later, a teenage Peter attends Midtown Science High School in New York City.
+He is intelligent, but socially awkward and often bullied.
 He has a crush on Gwen Stacy, who returns his feelings.
-Peter discovers his father's briefcase and learns from Ben that his father was friends with Dr. Curt Connors, a scientist at Oscorp in the field of cross-species genetics.
-Peter sneaks into a restricted laboratory at Oscorp, where a genetically modified spider bites him.
-He develops spider-like abilities, specifically superhuman strength, sharp senses, agility, speed, and the ability to cling to objects.
+Peter discovers his father's briefcase and learns from Ben that his father was a friend of Dr. Curt Connors, a scientist at Oscorp in the field of cross-species genetics.
+Hoping to learn about his father's work, Peter sneaks into a restricted laboratory at Oscorp, where a genetically modified spider bites him.
+He develops spider-like abilities, including superhuman strength, agility, speed, and the ability to cling to surfaces.

 Connors, whose right arm has been amputated, is conducting experiments to regenerate limbs.

-Discovering the missing piece to Connors' experiments in his father's papers, the "decay rate algorithm", Peter visits Connors, reveals that he is Richard's son, and gives Connors the algorithm.
+Peter discovers the missing piece to Connors' research, the "decay rate algorithm", in his father's papers.
+Peter visits Connors, reveals that he is Richard's son, and gives Connors the algorithm.
 At home, Peter and Ben argue, and Peter leaves.
-While searching for him, Ben tries stopping a thief that Peter allowed to escape, is shot, and dies in Peter's arms.
-Under the alias Spider-Man, Peter uses his new abilities to track down criminals matching the killer's description, particularly a star tattoo on his wrist.
+While searching for Peter, Ben is killed by a thief.
+Under the alias Spider-Man, Peter uses his new abilities to track down criminals matching the killer's description.
 He creates a mask with yellow-tinted glasses and a spandex suit to hide his identity, and builds mechanical web-shooters using a web formula developed by Oscorp.
 At dinner with Gwen's family, he discovers her father is police captain George Stacy, who holds a grudge against Spider-Man.
-Peter reveals his double identity to Gwen, and they kiss.
+After arguing with Captain Stacy, Peter reveals his double identity to Gwen, and they kiss.